안녕하세요! 토미입니다.

 서울에 올라온 김에 친구 좀 만나려고요.

-Please, practice with this sentence several times, imagining that you are meeting your best friend.
+Please practice this sentence several times, imagining you are meeting your best friend.

 Homework